-7. Give your She-shed a coastal update
+12. Give your she shed ideas a coastal update

-9. Curate an artist's corner
+14. Curate an artist's corner

-If you need more space and you need it fast, a She-shed room could be the answer.
-They work particularly well as offices or studios and are often more cost-effective than travelling to and renting a space.
+If you need more space and you need it fast, a she shed could be the answer.
+They work particularly well as offices or studios, and are often more cost-effective than travelling to and renting a space.

-She-shed storage isn't just practical – it can add style to your space, too.
+She shed storage isn't just practical – it can add style to your space, too.
 If you are not after anything too pristine, then consider visiting your local salvage yard for a vintage, reclaimed unit.

 This rustic feature above adds an antique touch with its weathered appearance, and complements the surrounding steel hues beautifully.
 What's more, it can be used for pots and tools.

-What should I do with a She-shed?
+What should I do with a she shed?

-We recommend filling your She-shed with all the things that bring you joy.
+We recommend filling your she shed with all the things that bring you joy.
 After all, this is a space that is all your own.
-So whether you want to seek solitude, enhance your creativity, or simple put your feet up at the end of a long day, then a She-shed will serve you well.
+So whether you want to seek solitude, enhance your creativity, or simple put your feet up at the end of a long day, then a she shed will serve you well.

-Can a She-shed have a bathroom?
+Can a she shed have a bathroom?

-Yes, a She-shed can have a bathroom, but only if properly insulated.
+Yes, a she shed can have a bathroom, but only if properly insulated.

-How do you heat a She-shed?
+How do you heat a she shed?

-It is easier than you think to heat a She-shed.
+It is easier than you think to heat a she shed.

-If your She-shed is connected to your mains power supply, you can introduce a portable, electric heater to keep you cozy whilst you relax.
+If your she shed is connected to your mains power supply, you can introduce a portable, electric heater to keep you cozy whilst you relax.
 And if the summer months make your she shed a little humid, you can get portable air conditioners too, which will quickly cool things down.

 Opting for sheds with windows is a simple way to welcome a summer breeze on hot days.
-Check for cracks and perhaps add a draught excluder beneath the door for the chillier seasons.
+Check for cracks, and perhaps add a draught excluder beneath the door for the chillier seasons.